gidsola/MistralDiscord/ReadMe.md

  ## Edit
   There are 2 terminal commands you can use after starting the software:
-   - exit: Will exit the software but leave containers running.
+   - `exit`: Will exit the software but leave containers running.
 Useful when editing non build source items.
-   - shutdown: Will shutdown the server AND any running containers.
+   - `shutdown`: Will shutdown the server AND any running containers.

 I hope this will allow folks a chance to play with Ai when they could not before.